Five NFL Week 1 story lines: Trash-talking, an early upset and the return of Andrew Luck

 Prediction

 With J.J.
-Watt, above, back and well-rested, the Texans defensive line will be too much for New England's offensive line to handle.
+Watt back and well-rested, the Texans defensive line will be too much for New England’s offensive line to handle.
 Tom Brady and Bill Belichick will lose their home opener and the vultures will swirl before the Patriots right the ship.
 Texans 24, Patriots 17

 MARK CRAIG